 Interest on Loans represents interest income on mortgage loans made under the Housing Finance Program.
-The decreases in Interest on Loans from fiscal year 2010 through 2013 are due to prepayments and repayments exceeding mortgage loan originations as a result of the economic housing crisis.
+The decreases in Interest on Loans from fiscal year 2011 through 2014 are due to prepayments and repayments exceeding mortgage loan originations as a result of the economic housing crisis.

 Fees represent income related to the origination of Housing Finance loans and prepayment penalties received on the early prepayment of multifamily housing loans.
-Prepayment penalties were, \$25,000 in fiscal year 2010, \$290,000 in fiscal year 2011 and \$207,000 in fiscal year 2012.
-There were no prepayment penalties in fiscal year 2013.
+Prepayment penalties were, \$290,000 in fiscal year 2011 and \$207,000 in fiscal year 2012.
+There were no prepayment penalties in fiscal years 2013 and 2014.
+The increase in 2014 is due to an increase in loan origination fees.